Florida’s hidden gems: 10 more reasons to visit

 Late fall and winter can feature some of the best weather in Florida – at just the time you may need a break from cold, snow or rain in other places.
 And spring and summer is the perfect time to start planning.

-HI Travel Tales recently hit a few of Florida’s hidden gems in Miami, Miami Beach and Key West, with a drive along a back road in the Everglades.
+We recently hit a few of Florida’s hidden gems in Miami, Miami Beach and Key West, with a drive along a back road in the Everglades.
 It was November and there was plenty to see – without one sugary Disney song.
 We took a day’s adventure to the Dry Tortugas National Park — another of Florida’s hidden gems.
 Next time, we plan to camp overnight at Dry Tortugas – highly recommended! – since once the day trekkers leave by mid-afternoon, you have the island to yourself!
 But for those days you are hanging around Key West, we share in our story a number of great free things to do in Key West.

 Check out some of our videos of both Key West and Miami Beach here.